Usage Statistics

 events to the shinyproxy_usagestats

 database.
-It is sufficient to add a single
+It’s sufficient to add a single

 property in the application.yml